gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 ## DTLS over SCTP Initialization {#DTLS-init}

-   Initialization of DTLS/SCTP requires all the following options to be part of the INIT/INIT-ACK handshake:
+   Initialization of DTLS/SCTP requires all the following options to be part of the INIT/INIT ACK handshake:

    RANDOM: defined in {{RFC4895}}